JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 - Bind the socket to an address using the **bind()** function;
 - Send and receive data by means of **recvfrom()** and **sendto()**.

-### 3. Difference between sendto and send functions.
+### 3. Difference between sendto and send functions
 These functions send data to a socket.
 Generally speaking, send() is used for TCP SOCK_STREAM connected sockets, and sendto() is used for UDP SOCK_DGRAM unconnected datagram sockets.

 ### 4. Basic CLI(command-line interface)